Esclarmonde de Foix

 4. Harold Bayley, The Lost Language of Symbolism and New Light on the Renaissance

-As I reworked this article in September 2015, I realised that the alchemists were entirely familiar with the teaching of the Church of the Holy Spirit and must somehow, possibly through the Rosicrucians, have absorbed its basic tenets and developed them for a later time.
+As I reworked this article in September 2015, I realised that the alchemists were entirely familiar with the teaching of the Church of the Holy Spirit and must somehow, possibly through the Rosicrucians, have absorbed its basic tenets and developed them in later centuries.

 There is a wonderful Cathar Hymn, Song or Chant, posted on YouTube, together with other videos on the Cathars.